ksyasuda/mpv-youtube-queue/README.md

 ### Default Keybindings

 - `add_to_queue - ctrl+a`: Add a video in the clipboard to the queue
-- `default_save_method - unwatched`: The default method to use when saving the queue.
-Valid options are `unwatched` or `all`.
-Defaults to `unwatched`
-  - Whichever option is chosen is the default method for the `save_queue` binding, and the other method will be bound to `save_queue_alt`
 - `download_current_video - ctrl+d`: Download the currently playing video
 - `download_selected_video - ctrl+D`: Download the currently selected video
   in the queue